 Let’s backtrack for a second and recognize that in the last fifteen years we have graduated from the days of wedding planners telling you exactly which flowers, cake, and tablecloth you can pick (swans in the bathtub) into the ultimate bespoke era where anything and everything is possible (a burning man themed heli-skiing wedding you say??).
 And, in this fluid state of possibility, it can be intimating to figure out how to walk the line between wedding traditions (cake cutting, bouquet, toasts, timing, white dress, bridesmaids, the list goes on)… and a more off-the-beaten path “very you” touches.

-In steps Serena Merriman of Merriman Events who I have had the pleasure of working with on several occasions (our first was Harley’s).
+In steps Serena Merriman of Merriman Events, with whom I have had the pleasure of working with on several occasions (our first was Harley’s).
 Serena is one of those women who appears to be so effortlessly herself that you feel at once immediately at ease and also inspired to be so thoroughly yourself, too — the perfect combination for a wedding planning guru guide.
 She is well acquainted with wedding values and traditions but isn’t afraid to step off the ledge into a deeply creative space.
 In this, she is the perfect woman to ask for some her favorite unexpected decorating surprises, whether you lift them directly or use them as your launch-pad to think outside the box….

 Have fun with your Placecards